weavejester/lein-ring/README.md

 * `:web-xml` -
   web.xml file to use in place of auto-generated version (relative to project root).

+* `:uberwar-exclusions` -
+  A list of regular expressions that will be matched against any jars included in this project's uberwar.
+Matching jars will be excluded from the final war.
+  By default, this list contains only #"servlet-api-.+\.jar".

 These keys should be placed under the `:ring` key in `project.clj`, and are optional values.
 If not supplied, default values will be used instead.